 This feature is really effective you can check the result by yourself,

 In the above example, I have taken five images which in totality have 1.86 MB size, but after opting for small: 800 X 600 the size of all the images compressed to 703 KB, which is reduced by more than 36%.
 If I go with the smallest 640 X 480 the size is reduced to 450 KB, which is 58%.

 Compress Images Online.

-There are tons of Free online platforms available that help you to reduce the image size according to your requirement.
+There are tons of Free online platforms available that help you to reduce the image size according to your requirements.

 Compress Images using VBA

 Outlook macros are also designed to solve this problem for Outlook users.
 You can attach all the images to your Outlook email, and you can compress and convert the images into ZIP files using the VBA code.